Pismo-Glava

-Background
+Background and reception

-"Pismo-Glava" was first announced as the lead single of Jelena Rozga's third studio album Moderna Žena at the end of November 2016 on narodni radio.
-The song had its exclusive one-time airplay on 2 December on Naxi Radio in Belgrade, Serbia.
-On 8 December 2016, "Pismo-Glava" was released as a single, preceding the album's release by 8 days.
+"Pismo-Glava" had its one-time airplay on 2 December 2016 via Naxi Radio in Belgrade, Serbia.
+On 8 December 2016, "Pismo-Glava" was released as a single, preceding the album's release by eight days.
 As with all other songs on the album, "Pismo-Glava" was written by Croatian lyricist and songwriter Vjekoslava Huljić and arranged and produced by Tonči Huljić.
 The track was arranged by Dušan Vasić and Leo Škaro.

 Musically, the song is an emotional ballad that discusses feelings of love of the female protagonist towards her male counterpart, who is doubtful and "wants her a little, then does not want her again".
 During the chorus, the female protagonist decides to throw a coin, letting head or tail decide while she keeps her eyes closed, despite knowing that regardless on which side the coin falls, she will still choose the love interest she was singing of earlier.
 During an interview preceding its release, Rozga described the song's conception and lyrics: "'Pismo-Glava' is a song that touched my soul.
 When I read only the lyrics of the song while the melody was still not ready, I cried and I knew...
 I have a song for myself and for all women".
-A writer for Croatian newspaper Jutarnji list and a writer of the Slovenian website si21.com both described the song as "wonderful".
-A writer of Telegraf.rs felt that "Pismo-Glava" was in the "recognizable pop sound of the singer, which according to the opinion of many is the direction which fits her best".
-A similar description was offered by a journalist from Story.hr, who in a review of the album Moderna Žena described it as a "classical pop ballad" along with "Cirkus".
+Critically, the song was described as "wonderful" by writers of both the Croatian newspaper Jutarnji list and the Slovenian website si21.com.
+A writer of Telegraf.rs felt that "Pismo-Glava" was in the "recognizable pop sound of [Rozga], which according to the opinion of many is the direction which fits her best".
+A similar description was offered by a journalist from Story.hr, who in a review of Moderna Žena described it as a "classical pop ballad" along with "Cirkus".